Discmonkey/blog/docs/about.markdown

 permalink: /about/
 ---

-This is a personal blog for Max Grinchenko.
+This is a personal blog for github.com/discmonkey.

-I primarily write about programming languages and some of the projects I happen to be working on.

-I believe in working towards a more sustainable future, and am happy to lend my time and expertise when possible towards that goal.
+My only goal is to not write anything that's been written before.